yagmursagdic/holiday-program-platform/TermService/termservice/README.md

 **Response:**
 - 200 OK – Term updated and event sent
 - 404 Not Found – Term not found
-- 400 Bad Request – Invalid input
+- 500 Internal Server Error – Retrieval failure

 ---

 ### Delete Term

-**DELETE /terms/delete/{termId}**
+**DELETE /terms/{termId}**

 Deletes a term (only possible if no pending payments exist).

 **Response:**
-- 200 OK – Termin gelöscht
+- 200 OK – Term deleted and event sent
-- 400 Bad Request – Löschen nicht möglich
+- 404 Not Found – Term not found
-- 404 Not Found – Termin nicht gefunden
+- 500 Internal Server Error – Retrieval failure

 ---